MicrosoftDocs/playfab-docs/playfab-docs/sdks/python/quickstart.md

 ## Python project setup

 - Make sure [Python 3](https://www.python.org/downloads/) is installed on your system.
-- Install the [PlayFab Package](https://pypi.org/project/playfab/) using the below command.
+- Install the [PlayFab Package](https://pypi.org/project/playfab/) using the command shown below.

 ```cmd
 pip install playfab
 ```

-- If `pip` is not in your path, use the below command instead
+- If `pip` is not in your path, use the command shown below instead.

 ```cmd
 python -m pip install playfab